-- ScreenFlow is my preferred screen capture software - Consider using your slide graphics in the video editor as title cards or as animated moments
+- ScreenFlow is my preferred screen capture software.
+It can capture from multiple cameras, screen and audio sources and doubles as intuitive video editing software. - Consider using your slide graphics in the video editor as title cards or as animated moments - Pitch decks in general should have minimal text and even more so when used in a video